Answers to the most frequently asked questions about musculoskeletal disorders.

 Engineering Controls

 These are measures taken to modify the forcefulness, repetitiveness, awkwardness, vibration levels, physical pressures, or environmental extremes connected with a particular job.
-Engineering controls are the preferred approach in preventing MSDs.
-Examples include modifications of 1) the workstation layout, 2) selection and use of tools, 3) work materials, and 4) work methods.
+Engineering controls are the preferred approach to prevent MSDs.
+Examples include modifications of 1) the workstation layout, 2) the selection and use of tools, 3) work materials, and 4) work methods.

 Administrative Controls

 Administrative controls are management-directed work practices and policies.
-Administrative control strategies include 1) changes in job rules and procedures such as scheduling more rest breaks, 2) rotating workers through jobs that are physically tiring, and 3) training workers to recognize ergonomic risk factors and to learn techniques for reducing stress and strain while performing their job.
+Administrative control strategies include 1) changes in job rules and procedures such as scheduling more rest breaks, 2) rotating workers through physically tiring jobs, and 3) training workers to recognize ergonomic risk factors and to learn techniques for reducing stress and strain while performing their job.
 Although engineering controls are preferred, administrative controls can be helpful as temporary measures until engineering controls can be implemented or when engineering controls are not technically feasible.
 Since administrative controls do not eliminate hazards, the necessary precautions and safeguards must be followed.
 Interventions to control MSDs can range from the simple to the elaborate.
-Modifications to existing design can be costly, but in many circumstances the interventions can save time and money.
+Modifications to existing designs can be costly, but in many circumstances the interventions can save time and money.

 What are Some Construction Controls?

-The following are examples of engineering and administrative controls aimed at reducing MSDs in construction.
+The following are examples of engineering, administrative, and PPE controls aimed at reducing MSDs.